mattbradburyuk/mushroom/README.md

  4) Writes the output to the file specified at (2) in the '/output/compiled' directory

- This output file contains lots of usfuls data about each of the compiled contracts and the compilation process including
+ This output file contains lots of useful data about each of the compiled contracts and the compilation process including
   * bytecode
   * function hashes
   * gas estimates